 Today’s luxury brands know that they have a great deal to gain by acting in an exemplary manner when it comes to social responsibility and sustainability.
 But that doesn’t make the journey simple.
 International standards and best practice can be powerful allies and, as this blog post explains, brands should start by following four clear steps.

+The Government's ‘Ten Point Plan for a Green Industrial Revolution’ aims to tackle climate change challenges and help shift the UK’s economy to a sustainable focus.
 Whether supporting greenhouse gas (GHG) management, accelerating net zero energy migration or improving the sustainability of our food supply systems, standards will enable the optimal delivery of the 10-Point Plan.

 Three essential ideas from Positive Luxury’s sustainability certification webinar